October 6, 2020

 As we recently learned from Forrester’s Cinny Little, data only has value if it can drive actions that matter.
 The goal of storytelling in an insights organization is to get people closer to the information they need and want – and to provide recommendations for action.
-At Market Logic’s Insights Executive Roundtable, we heard how leaders at The Home Depot, Toyota, Fonterra and E.ON leverage their insights platforms to tell stories that drive action.
+At Market Logic’s Insights Executive Roundtable, we heard how leaders at The Home Depot, Toyota and Fonterra leverage their insights platforms to tell stories that drive action.

 Brendan Baby, Director Consumer Strategy and Intelligence and Home Depot, said his insights organization has been on a storytelling journey for a number of years.
 Their role is to act as storytellers for the brand, storytellers for the customer within the brand, and as strategic partners for the business.